WCS and the Ontario Ministry of Education

 Evaluation is a summary of the assessment information primarily shown through report cards and special academic testing tools.
 Rubrics are often used, initially to outline the criteria or learning and to clarify expectations for the assignment, and following the assignment, project, or unit as evaluation.

 The school conducts formal testing of all students from Grades 1 through 8.
-New for the 2015 school year, and recommended by the Ontario Alliance of Christian Schools (OACS), is the Measure of Academic Progress (MAP) developed for schools by the Northwest Evaluation Association (NWEA) from Portland, Oregon.
+Recommended by the Edvance Christian Schools, is the Measure of Academic Progress (MAP) developed for schools by the Northwest Evaluation Association (NWEA) from Portland, Oregon.
 The MAP is an on-line assessment tool and will be administered two to three times per year - in the early fall, in mid-winter and in the spring.
 Three goals for this testing are: 1) to be able to support our students in their diverse ways of learning; 2) evaluation of the curricular program in order to address gaps in core skills, and; 3) measurement of school quality for incoming parents.
-MAP provides ongoing reliable data and measurement of growth for each child and aligns well with the Ontario Christian schools curriculum.
-The school will also have a district norm reference for each student in comparison to other same age/grade OACS students.
+MAP provides ongoing reliable data and measurement of growth for each child and aligns well with the Edvance Christian schools curriculum.
+The school will also have a district norm reference for each student in comparison to other same age/grade Edvance students.
 Results of these tests are available for parents and are kept in the student's Ontario Student Record (OSR).

 Kindergarten screening tools are also in place.